Fillability obstructions for high-dimensional confoliations: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to Klaus Niederkr\"uger for useful discussions concerning the strategy of filling by holomorphic discs.
+The authors are grateful to Klaus Niederkr\"uger for useful discussions concerning the strategy of filling by holomorphic disks, as well as to the anonymous referees for their various and very useful comments, for pointing out several inaccuracies in the original manuscript, and for the explicit \Cref{exa:non-tame_confoliation} of a c-symplectic confoliation that is not tame.

 The first author acknowledges partial support from the AEI grant PID2023-147585NA-I00, the Departament de Recerca i Universitats de la Generalitat de Catalunya (2021 SGR 00697), and the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
-The second author benefits from the support of the ANR Grant COSY ``New challenges in symplectic and contact topology'', bearing the reference ANR-21-CE40-0002; of the region Pays de la Loire, via the project Étoile Montante 2023 SymFol; and of the French government's “Investissements d’Avenir” program integrated to France 2030, bearing the following reference ANR-11-LABX-0020-01.
+The second author benefits, or has benefited, from the support of: the region Pays de la Loire, via the project Étoile Montante 2023 SymFol; the ANR grant SiSyFo ``Singular Symplectic Foliations in Contact, Symplectic and Poisson topology'', bearing the reference ANR-25-ERCS-0010; of the ANR Grant COSY ``New challenges in symplectic and contact topology'', bearing the reference ANR-21-CE40-0002; and of the French government's ``Investissements d’Avenir'' program integrated to France 2030, bearing the following reference ANR-11-LABX-0020-01.